anushkarao12/anushkarao12/README.md

 🐾 Just like my cat, I love to *pounce* on new challenges and *scratch* beneath the surface until I find elegant solutions.
 💡 My mantra: _“Stay pawsitive, keep coding, and let curiosity lead the way.”_
 🐾 Coding Buddy – Brew Break
- - Because no project is complete without a little help from my cat 😸
+_"Because no project is complete without a little help from my cat 😸."_

 ---